Cost of LivingUpdated May 2026

 How Fresno Compares Regionally for Cost of Living

-Regionally, Fresno occupies a value-oriented position for cost of living costs.
+Regionally, Fresno occupies a middle-market position for cost of living.
 Compared to nearby Visalia, Modesto, Bakersfield, Fresno's pricing reflects its unique economic profile: a major metro with deep provider pools and competitive dynamics.
 The west region generally runs above national averages due to housing costs that ripple through all service categories.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Fresno